Planning a revision session? Use our study places near me map to find libraries, community study rooms, and late-night spots.

 Concept 4: Mutation, cancer, and genomics

 Gene mutations: Point mutations (missense, nonsense, silent), insertion/deletion (frameshift).
-Use sickle cell anaemia (Glu6Val) as example of structure-function consequence.
+Use sickle cell anaemia (Glu6Val in the β-globin chain) as an example of a single substitution with major structure–function consequences.
+[2]

 Chromosomal aberrations: Numerical (aneuploidy-trisomy 21 via nondisjunction) vs structural (translocation, inversion, duplication, deletion).
 Emphasise meiotic origin.
 [2]